Kylie Jenner & Travis Scott Spotted On Dinner Date In New York City

 Kylie Jenner was reportedly wearing a black Fendi dress and black military boots.
 She wore her dark hair back in a bun, and carried her cellphone in her hand as she left the establishment.
 She wore minimal jewelry, which included a couple of rings and earrings.

-Meanwhile, Travis Scott donned a white short-sleeved t-shirt, baggy jeans with embellishments on the leg, and white sneakers.
+Meanwhile, Travis Scott donned a white short-sleeved T-shirt, baggy jeans with embellishments on the leg, and white sneakers.
 The rapper completed the look by wearing a watch on his wrist, a chain on his pants, and a chain around his neck.
 He also carried his phone out of the restaurant.
-That same night he was photographed wearing the same outfit, but has lost the t-shirt and wore simply a black tank top.
+That same night he was photographed wearing the same outfit, but has lost the T-shirt and wore simply a black tank top.

 Kylie and Travis walked with security as fans looked on and paparazzi snapped photos.
 However, they did not walk side-by-side leaving the facility, nor did they show off any PDA.